How to make easy tomato bruschetta, the authentic Italian appetizer with fresh basil, plus lots of toppings ideas!

 Why?
 Because there seems to be a lot of confusion out there.
-It is very simple actually, and today we are going to master how to make authentic tomato bruschetta and crostini.
+It is very simple actually, and today we are going to master how to make authentic homemade tomato bruschetta and crostini.

 So, what is bruschetta ?